jmankoff/interaction/assignments/contextaware.md

 **Objective**: Access Android sensors as the preparation to build context aware application.

+**HCI Goals**:
+- Make an enjoyable app
+- Use context effectively

-**Learning Goals**:
+**Android Goals**:
-- Learn Android Awareness APIs
-- Load sensor data
+- Use location and another sensor
-- Understand how and when to use Snapshot or Fence
+- Understand when to use Snapshot or Fence

 **Assigned Date**: ???, 2019

 **Due Date**: ???, 2019

 Tasks:
-- Load data from sensor snapshot
-- Use Fence to listen to sensor change
+-
+-

 After sensing exercise, students will be ready to create a context-aware app.